dotpointer/mysql-shim/README.md

 * Download

-	The project can be found on GitHub, download and install git, then clone the project, for example in Debian:
+	The project can be found on GitLab, download and install git, then clone the project, for example in Debian:

 		apt-get install git